 The next step will be for students to create their job advertisement!
-This should focus on selling the overall role, taking into account the research undertaken in Step 2 as well as list any experience and qualifications required - making it sound appealing in a creative way!
+This should focus on selling the overall role and take into account the research undertaken in Step 2 by including any skills, experience and qualifications required - making it sound appealing in a creative way!
 Students may want to just focus on the key aspects of the role that will appeal the most to their peers.